-During the interview you're likely to be asked why you want to join SPB.
-Chesher cautions against falling back on "'because I want to join a big international firm,' as that tells us nothing.”
+During the interview, you're likely to be asked why you want to join Squire Patton Boggs.
+Chesher cautions against falling back on saying “'because I want to join a big international firm,' as that tells us nothing.”
 He goes on to say: “Everyone always says we're friendly and open, but one of the things that attracts trainees to us is the personal way in which we recruit.
 Candidates aren't just numbers.
-I personally call people to tell them they've got a job or haven't.
+I personally call people to tell them if they've got a job or haven't.
 I attend universities.
 We do take an interest."
-Indeed, following the summer vac scheme, "I called students personally, then texted them, then asked a trainee to get in touch saying 'call us if you have any questions'," he says.
-"No other firm is doing this.
-We want to provide support and answer any questions they may have as they're going through university."
+Indeed, Chesher says that following the summer vac scheme he “called students personally, then texted them, then asked a trainee to get in touch, saying: 'Call us if you have any questions'.
+That reflects the culture of our firm.
+We want to provide support and answer any questions applicants may have as they're going through university."

 So who exactly is (or rather was) Patton Boggs?

-In a nutshell, Patton Boggs was one of America's biggest and most prestigious law firms, known especially for its top notch Washington, DC political lobbying practice (and lots of other government-related work).
+In a nutshell, Patton Boggs was one of America's biggest and most prestigious law firms, known especially for its top-notch Washington, DC political lobbying practice (and lots of other government-related work).
 It also cultivated a strong Middle East practice, and did a wide range of other transactional and litigation work besides.

 The firm's movers and shakers on the DC political scene included the late Tommy Boggs himself (who passed away in September 2014), Nick Allard (who since 2012 has also been Dean of Brooklyn Law School) and Ben Ginsberg, a stalwart of the Republican movement who was presidential candidate Mitt Romney's campaign lawyer.
-You can read our personal '5 Minutes With' interview with him here.
+You can read our personal 'Five Minutes With' interview with him here.
 However, Ginsberg was one of several prominent partners who left the firm around the time of the merger with Squire Sanders.

 In the months before the merger was announced, Patton Boggs' future was the subject of much speculation in the legal press.
 It had experienced a tricky 2013, with two large rounds of redundancies in that year alone.
 The firm had also been embroiled in long-running, costly litigation with oil giant Chevron over pollution in Ecuador (Patton Boggs was playing David to Chevron's Goliath, on the side of indigenous tribes whose lives were wrecked by the mighty corporation).
 This troublesome case finally settled in May 2014 – read about it here.
 With this obstacle finally out of the way, the path was clear for the merger.

-Speaking with us soon after the 2014 tie-up, London-based partner Richard Morton told us that the "importance of the merger with Patton Boggs is immeasurable."
-He highlighted exciting additions to Squire Sanders' business including a "much bigger platform in Washington, DC," increased access to Texas through Patton Boggs' offices there ("we're now incredibly powerful in oil and gas"), and a much-strengthened presence in the Middle East, where there is obviously oil money galore and "lots of work for sovereign funds."
-So, he concluded, "from the US perspective it's a real game changer."
+Speaking with us soon after the 2014 tie-up, UK-based partner Richard Morton told us that the "importance of the merger with Patton Boggs is immeasurable."
+He highlighted exciting additions to Squire Sanders' business including a "much bigger platform in Washington DC," increased access to Texas through Patton Boggs' offices there ("we're now incredibly powerful in oil and gas"), and a much-strengthened presence in the Middle East, where there is obviously oil money galore and "lots of work for sovereign funds."
+So, he concluded, "from the US perspective, it's a real game-changer."

 UK lawyers can expect a slice of the action too whenever they're needed to advise on the UK aspects of international deals (or contentious issues, for that matter).
 This cross-border work is not just available for those based in the capital: "Lots of international work is done from UK offices outside London."

-Two years on, how accurate were Richard Morton's post-merger predictions?
+Three years on, how accurate were Richard Morton's post-merger predictions?
 Well, the firm shifted its attention away from Washington, DC after most of Patton Boggs' leadership committee and lobbying group exited the firm in the wake of the union.
 Yet Morton was spot on when it came to predicting increased international opportunities.
 During 2015 the firm turned its attention to its global network.
 “We’ve had good growth throughout the [international] platform, particularly in the US, the Middle East and Central Europe,” global managing partner Stephen Mahon told our sister publication Chambers Associate.

 Squire Patton Boggs